kkagill/ContosoUniversity-Backend/README.md

 - Used Automapper to prevent from over-posting attacks
 - Fluent validation is used
 - RESTful HTTP API using JSON as a data format
-- Token based security (Authentication & API calls)
+- JWT(JSON Web Tokens) based security (Authentication & API calls)

+## Test API

+- Ex: using Postman test GET http://localhost:51089/api/instructors
+- and many more..